 Navios Partners is an international owner and operator of dry cargo vessels, formed on August 7, 2007 under the laws of the Republic of the Marshall Islands by Navios Holdings, a vertically integrated seaborne shipping and logistics company with over 55 years of operating history in the drybulk shipping industry.
-Navios GP L.L.C. (the "General Partner"), a wholly owned subsidiary of Navios Holdings, was also formed on that date to act as the general partner of Navios Partners and received a 2% general partner interest in Navios Partners.
+Navios GP L.L.C. (the "General Partner"), a wholly owned subsidiary of Navios Maritime Holdings Inc. ("Navios Holdings"), was also formed on that date to act as the general partner of Navios Partners and received a 2% general partner interest in Navios Partners.

 Navios Partners is engaged in the seaborne transportation services of a wide range of drybulk commodities including iron ore, coal, grain and fertilizer, chartering its vessels under medium to long-term charters.
-The operations of Navios Partners are managed by the Manager from its offices in Piraeus, Greece.
+The operations of Navios Partners are managed by Navios ShipManagement Inc., a subsidiary of Navios Holdings (the "Manager") from its offices in Piraeus, Greece, Singapore and Monaco.

-Pursuant to the IPO on November 16, 2007, Navios Partners entered into the following agreements:
+Pursuant to the initial public offering ("IPO") on November 16, 2007, Navios Partners entered into the following agreements:

-- (a) a management agreement, as amended, with the Manager pursuant to which the Manager provides Navios Partners commercial and technical management services; - (b) an administrative services agreement, as amended, with the Manager pursuant to which the Manager provides Navios Partners administrative services; and - (c) the Omnibus Agreement with Navios Holdings, governing, among other things, when Navios Partners and Navios Holdings may compete against each other as well as rights of first offer on certain drybulk carriers.
+- (a) a management agreement with the Manager pursuant to which the Manager provides Navios Partners commercial and technical management services; - (b) an administrative services agreement with the Manager pursuant to which the Manager provides Navios Partners administrative services; and - (c) an omnibus agreement with Navios Holdings ("Omnibus Agreement"), governing, among other things, when Navios Partners and Navios Holdings may compete against each other as well as rights of first offer on certain drybulk carriers.